sobo94/sobo94.github.io/README.md

 ## The Hans Rosling
 The Hans Rosling is a really popular visualization.

-### To Fix
-- Population in Millions.
-- Add $ suffix to GDP values.
-- Review Popup customization.

 ----
 ## The US Population Map
  My first exposure to US maps and it puts into context the cities we all hear about and where they actually are on a map.
 Top 80 cities in the US with Population greater than 500 Thousand.

-### Todo
-- Add something interesting about the city and reduce the city count.
-- Figure out pop up customization for US Population Maps.
-- Readup on FIPS Codes, AlberUSA Projection and see what can be done with Ontario's GeoJson.

 ----
 ## Important Earthquakes of Canada
 A timeseries map visualizing the important earthquakes that have occurred in Canada since the 1600s.
 This project utilizes dataset published by Natural Resource Canada.

-### To Fix
-- Remove episode #
-- Unbolden data source.
-- Synchronize Fonts and footer and source section.

 ----
 ## Canadian Cities Housing Prices